Menu

 Challenges of Joint Custody

-While joint custody has many advantages, it is not without its challenges:
+Despite its advantages, joint custody is not without challenges:

 How Joint Custody Is Decided